gd-programming/gd.docs/docs/endpoints/downloadGJLevel22.md

 **gjp** - The [GJP](/topics/encryption/gjp.md) of the user who is downloading the level

-**udid** - A unique identifier for the user's device, can be replaced with anything

 **udid** - The [udid](/topics/encryption/id?id=udid) of the user who is downloading the level

 **uuid** - The [uuid](/topics/encryption/id?id=uuid) of the user who is downloading the level